-Transposition moves a selection of notes higher or lower on the staff.
-MuseScore supports several kinds of transposition.
+Transposition moves a selection of notes higher, or lower on the staff.
+MuseScore supports several kinds of transposition, including transposing instruments.

-Scalar transposition (also known as diatonic transposition) moves notes up or down the current scale according to the key signature.
-You can move a single note by dragging it up or down.
+Diatonic transposition (also known as scalar transposition) moves notes up, or down the current scale according to the key signature.
+You can move a single note by dragging it up, or down.
 You can move a selection of multiple notes with Ctrl + click and drag.

-Certain instruments such as B-flat trumpet or alto sax are known as transposing instruments.
-These instruments sound lower or higher than their written pitch.
+Certain instruments such as B-flat trumpet or E-flat alto sax are known as transposing instruments.
+These instruments sound lower, or higher than their written pitch.
 MuseScore has built-in support for transposing instruments.

 Instrument transpositions are already set up in MuseScore.
-However if you want a rare instrument or transposition that is not available in MuseScore you may need to edit the instrument transposition manually.
-Right-click on an empty part of the instrument staff and choose Staff Properties....
-At the bottom of the Staff Properties window you can select the interval of transposition, any octave shifts, and whether the interval is "Up" (sounds higher than written) or "Down" (sounds lower than written).
+However, if you want a rare instrument or transposition that is not available in MuseScore, you may need to edit the instrument transposition manually.
+Right-click an empty part of the instrument staff and choose Staff Properties....
+At the bottom of the Staff Properties window, you can select the interval of transposition, any octave shifts, and whether the interval is "Up" (sounds higher than written) or "Down" (sounds lower than written).

 You can also use the Change Instrument… button in the Staff Properties window to automatically change the transposition to that of a different standard instrument.